 Because of this, most people who want to go to the game turn to the secondary market for tickets.
 The secondary market just means the ticket is not being sold from the original source, and the price point is dictated by how hot the ticket is rather than the original cost.
 Super Bowl tickets can get very pricey on the secondary market; on average tickets for the 2018 SB never dropped below $3,900.

-While we won’t know exactly how Super Bowl ticket prices will shake out until we enter the new year, if last year’s ticket price average ($5,373) is any indication, it should be a pricey game.
-Prices for the main event have been trending upward since we began tracking them on the secondary market in 2014, save for Super Bowl LI in 2017 when it dropped to $3,976–this year’s event averaged out to be $300 cheaper than the year prior.
+While we won’t know exactly how Super Bowl ticket prices will shake out for a long time, if this year’s ticket price average ($5,073) is any indication, it might start trending ever-so-slightly downward.
+Although prices for the main event have been climbing since 2014–save for Super Bowl LI in 2017 when it dropped to $3,976–this year’s event averaged out to be $300 cheaper than the year prior.

 |Event||Date||Average Resale Price|